TeonLucas/tictactoe/README.md

 npm run build
 ```

-This creates a directory `dist` containing the `main.js` output file, static assets and doT views.
+This creates a directory `dist` containing the `main.js` and `main.css` output files, static assets and doT views.
 You can then start the Express server as follows:
 ```sh
 npm start
 ```